-Children's health, by mother's level of education Source: Source: DHS 2015-16 A World Bank analysis shows major impacts of child marriage, both for the girls themselves and their children, and for the country as a whole.
+Source: Source: DHS 2015-16 A World Bank analysis shows major impacts of child marriage, both for the girls themselves and their children, and for the country as a whole.
 The World Bank found that there are strong links between child marriage and girls education.
 Reducing child marriage would enable girls to stay in school for longer, and staying in school longer would help to reduce child marriage.

-Source: Adapted from World Bank Tanzania Economic Update Jan 2019

-In turn, reducing child marriage and educating girls would have major impacts on the girls future lives, and those of their children and households.
+Source: Adapted from World Bank Tanzania Economic Update Jan 2019 In turn, reducing child marriage and educating girls would have major impacts on the girls future lives, and those of their children and households.
 Girls who marry later are better educated, have better jobs, have fewer children, their children are healthier, and they have more influence on key decisions at household level.
 Further evidence to support these conclusion is in this factsheet.
 Further, when girls marry later, this produces significant benefits for the country as a whole.
 People would be healthier and richer as a whole if child marriage were eliminated, and it would deliver growth in the economy as well as savings in the national budget.
-Some of these benefits are summarised below:

-"Each year of early 16%

-marriage raises the risk of not completing secondary school by 6 percentage points."

-"Each year of secondary education reduces the risk of early childbearing by 9 percentage points."

-17%

-"Given the close correlation between educational attainment, child marriage, and early childbearing, the most effective interventions to reduce the prevalence of child marriage and early childbearing would seem to be incentives for girls to remain in or go back to school."

-†22%

-T.9%

-"Universal secondary education could increase women's decision-making ability by 22%."

-"Ending child marriage

-could increase earnings

-and productivity nationally by up to 0.9%."

-9%

-\$637m

-"Globally, child marriage reduces earnings in adulthood, on average, by 9%, mainly because girls who marry are less likely to continue with their education."

-"Each year of secondary

-risk of marrying as a child

-education reduces the

-by up to 17 percentage

-points."

-"In Tanzania, the total value of potential earnings lost due to early marriages in 2015 was US\$637 million."

-"The economic benefit of ending child marriage (in Tanzania) in terms of welfare gains from lower population growth is large: by 2030 it could reach US\$5 billion in purchasing power parity."

-Sources: World Bank Tanzania Economic Update Jan 2019 and Economic Impacts of Child Marriage: Global Synthesis Report, ICRW and the World Bank (2017)

-9

-Fact 10: Women who married as a child are less likely to have a professional or skilled job, more likely to work in agriculture Among women who married as a child, six out of ten (60%) work in agriculture, compared to four out of ten (39%) of those who married at the age of twenty or higher.
+Some of these benefits are summarised below: † 6% "Each year of early marriage raises the risk of not completing secondary school by 6 percentage points."
+17% "Each year of secondary education reduces the risk of marrying as a child by up to 17 percentage points."
+19% "Each year of secondary education reduces the risk of early childbearing by 9 percentage points."
+"Given the close correlation between educational attainment, child marriage, and early childbearing, the most effective interventions to reduce the prevalence of child marriage and early childbearing would seem to be incentives for girls to remain in or go back to school." †22% "Universal secondary education could increase women's decision-making ability by 22%."
+19% "Globally, child marriage reduces earnings in adulthood, on average, by 9%, mainly because girls who marry are less likely to continue with their education." †.9% "Ending child marriage could increase earnings and productivity nationally by up to 0.9%." \$637m "In Tanzania, the total value of potential earnings lost due to early marriages in 2015 was US\$637 million." \$5bn "The economic benefit of ending child marriage (in Tanzania) in terms of welfare gains from lower population growth is large: by 2030 it could reach US\$5 billion in purchasing power parity."
+Sources: World Bank Tanzania Economic Update Jan 2019 and Economic Impacts of Child Marriage: Global Synthesis Report, ICRW and the World Bank (2017) Fact 10: Women who married as a child are less likely to have a professional or skilled job, more likely to work in agriculture Among women who married as a child, six out of ten (60%) work in agriculture, compared to four out of ten (39%) of those who married at the age of twenty or higher.
 Conversely, women who married at an older age (14%) are more likely to work in a professional, clerical or skilled job than those who married as a child (3%).